wecodedigitalstudio/tailwind-hero/README.md

-# Welcome to Tailwind Hero!

-## Hero section development using Tailwind CSS
+# Hero UI using Tailwind CSS
 A utility-first CSS framework for rapidly building custom designs: https://tailwindcss.com

 To get started: